 There were also tailored coats made in lace, chiffon, and organdie.
 These were worn over narrow summer dresses and long pencil skirts.

 The fabulous clothing of this decade was not only graceful and shape flattering, it was also a mix of many new styles from the early to late fifties.
-So if you fell inspired to ‘go’ vintage style and want to dress like women of the 50s, the above are some styles to motivate you.
+So, if you feel inspired to go the vintage fashion way, and want to dress like women of the 50s, the above are some styles to inspire you.

-In the very early 60s, fashion hadn’t changed that much from the fabulous clothing of the earlier decade but by the mid-60s, the London mod scene became the ‘dictator’ of trends.
-Hemlines started to become shorter and shorter, finally capping it with the popular mini skirts and dresses, by the mid-sixties.
+At the turn of the decade, fashion hadn’t changed that much from the fabulous clothing of the earlier decade, but by the mid-60s, the London mod scene became the ‘dictator’ of fashion trends.
+Hemlines started to become shorter, finally capping it with the popular mini skirts and dresses.

-It was during this fashion era that the quintessential girlie look developed and clothing designs were characterised by slim cuts and simple lines.
-Tubular clothing and skimpy A-line dresses gave way to flared and pencil cut skirts of the past and the peace sign was introduced into fashion . . . and we mustn’t forget the bold prints of the sixties clothing.
+It was during this era that the quintessential girlie look developed, and clothing designs were characterised by slim cuts and simple lines.
+Tubular clothing and skimpy A-line dresses gave way to flared and pencil cut skirts of the past while the peace sign was introduced into fashion.
+And how can we forget the bold prints and busy patterns that typified the clothes of the sixties?

 - Paisley shirts